bodanu/ionncelrau/_posts/2018-09-18-welcome-to-ionncelrau-solutions.markdown

 ---
-layout: post
+layout: blog-post
-title: "Welcome to Ionncelrau Solutions!"
+title: "Gallery"
 date: 2018-09-18 14:05:19 +0300
 categories: jekyll update
+image: phoneandlaptop.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.